sustech-topology/TopCap/TopNN/README.md

 - Data preparation & feature extraction
   - Loads audio files and constructs a file index for audio samples stored in designated "voiced" and "voiceless" folders, with an option to add noise.
   - Extracts topological features from each audio file using time-delay embedding and persistent homology.
-  - Extracts MFCC features from each audio file using Librosa.
+  - Extracts MFCC features from each audio file using `Librosa`.

 - Custom dataset and DataLoader

-  A custom PyTorch dataset (`ConsonantDataset`) and a collate function are defined to handle variable-length MFCC feature sequences along with corresponding topological features and labels.
+  A custom `PyTorch` dataset (`ConsonantDataset`) and a collate function are defined to handle variable-length MFCC feature sequences along with corresponding topological features and labels.

 - Neural network models